 Liverpool are the defending champions, having won their second Premier League title and 20th English top-flight crown overall in the 2024-25 EPL season.

 The top of the English football league system, the Premier League, is one of the top leagues in world football.
-Liverpool FC (20 titles) is one of the most successful teams in English football history and has been champion twice in recent years.
+Liverpool FC (20 titles) is one of the most successful teams in English football history and has won the championship twice in recent years.
 Manchester United holds the record with 13 Premier League titles in the modern era.

 20 teams are playing in the tournament, with Leeds United, Burnley, and Sunderland promoted from the Championship.
 They replaced Leicester City, Ipswich Town, and Southampton, who were relegated after a single season in the Premier League.
 This marked the second consecutive season in which all three promoted teams were relegated after one season.